MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-connector.md

 ## Notifications for permanent crawl failures in your connections

 Connection crawls are scheduled to run at specific intervals.
 Failures can occur due to various issues with the connections.
-Some failures are temporary, and crawls will resume automatically, while others are permanent and require administrative intervention to restart.
-In cases of permanent failures, the connection is marked as **Failed**, and notifications are sent to the service health dashboard under the section Issues for your organization to act on.
+Some failures are temporary, and crawls resume automatically, while others are permanent and require administrative intervention to restart.
+In case of permanent failure, the connection is marked as **Failed**, and notifications are sent to the service health dashboard under the section Issues for your organization to act on.

 :::image type="content" alt-text="Screenshot that shows issues in your environment section of service health." source="media/manage-connector/shd-notification-home.png" lightbox="media/manage-connector/shd-notification-home.png":::